- Tools and Safety

 And remember: If there is a job to be done, then there is most likely a tool specifically designed for that job.
 Using the right tool for the job is always safer than using an inappropriate tool.

-Most structure challenges require a Structure Tester and weights:
+Most (but not all) Engineering challenges require a Structure Tester and weights:

 - Instructions on how to build a Tester